JTisch7/NewsAnalysisApp/README.md

 #### sageMakerSripts -
 - Contains files used within Amazon SageMaker
-- Contains notebook with scripts showing how to load pre-trained TensorFlow model, create SageMaker endpoint for the model, and then invoke the endpoint to get predictions
+- Contains notebook with scripts showing how to load pre-trained TensorFlow model, create SageMaker endpoint for the model, and invoke the model endpoint to get predictions
 - Contains an inference.py file used to process and tokenize the text data
 - Contains a requirements.txt file for the inference.py file